smart-on-fhir/cumulus-etl/docs/overview.md

 ETL stands for "extract, transform, load."
 Cumulus ETL first **extracts** data from the hospital servers (usually in the form of a bulk FHIR export).
-Then it **transforms** that data by de-identifying it and converting physician notes into lists of symptoms.
+Then it **transforms** that data by de-identifying it and converting clinical notes into lists of symptoms.
 And finally it **loads** that data onto the cloud to be consumed by the next phase of the Cumulus pipeline.